tarek137/audi-to-text-app/README.md

 # flask-audio-to-text-app

-This application allows the user to record an audio and recieve an email with the transcribed text
+This application allows the user to record an audio and recieve an email with the transcribed text (hosted on AWS)

 Architecture diagram :